^

 • thickened.

-There is a secondary infection when the skin is injured.
-According to the type of flow, the primary form and the secondary benign are distinguished.
-In the first variant the disease has a malignant severe course.
+Secondary infection occurs when the skin is injured.
+According to the type of course, there are primary and secondary benign forms.
+In the first variant, the disease has a malignant severe course.
 Symptoms of the primary form:

 • multiple pustular elements located in the infiltrative lesion;